imharshitaa/IBM-AI-certification-capstone-project/README.md

 # AI Engineering Capstone project with deep learning

+TITLE: AI System for Real-Time Traffic Prediction and Management

 The Capstone Project is the final course in the IBM AI Engineering Professional Certificate offered on Coursera.
 This project serves as a comprehensive exercise to integrate and apply the skills and knowledge gained from the previous courses in the program.

 Problem Statement: